ChrisBartley99/Freezer-Monitor/README.md

 #endif
 =====================

-There is another version of the code which uses the multi tasking features of the RTOS on the ESP32  - to use a seperate task to update ThingSpeak, and another to run the buzzer
+There is another version of the code which I was experimenting with the multi tasking features of the RTOS on the ESP32 This uses a seperate task to update ThingSpeak, and another to run the buzzer But I ran into various crashng problems mainly due to overrunning the stack and a couple of other odd errors